Eric Postma

 I perform AI research (see below), teach courses on AI, and give “down-to-earth” lectures for organisations and industry on the latest developments and impact of AI.

 My research focuses on pattern recognition in humans and machines.
 Although the term “pattern recognition” is not in vogue anymore, it does capture the human capability to perceive patterns in images, signals, and data in general.
-Nowadays, deep learning algorithms excel in pattern recognition on narrow domains.
+Nowadays, deep learning and generative AI algorithms excel in pattern recognition on narrow domains.

 Most of my scientific work addresses pattern-recognition tasks that can be performed by humans but also by machines.